 I see the way to animal liberation through abolishing thedomestication of animals (including us people).
 Domestication by work, money, industry, church, alcohol, social (gender, sexual) norms, etc. All of it just creates an alienation.
 Yes, I know that many could oppose these opinions and say that people with these ideas can just move to the forest and shut up.
 But I am talking about abolishing domestication, not hiding from it.
 Last, but not least, in a region where I am from, or even country (probably like in the most of Europe) there is not much natural (not man-made) forest which is not considered as private or state property where one could stay and live wildly without further repressions anyway.

-We have to strike back, hide or escape!
+We have to strike back, not hide or escape!